 Day to day description l East African Adventure Tour l South

 Leaving behind the bustle of Nairobi we travel south to the Tanzanian border to begin our East African Adventure.
 After completing border formalities we continue to the busy town of Arusha, our base for the night.
-Northern Tanzania is home to the Serengeti, Ngorongoro and Kilimanjaro.
-Those who have purchased the optional Serengeti Excursion upgrade package will be briefed this evening by our local guide on what to prepare for the coming days.
+Northern Tanzania is home to the Serengeti National Park, the Ngorongoro Crater and Mount Kilimanjaro.

 Although it is a short distance to Karatu, we will spend most of the day commuting closer to the Ngorongoro Crater.
 Upon arrival in Karatu, our guide will brief us on the full day excursion into the crater.
 Karatu is conveniently situated to allow you the opportunity to participate in various optional activities in the coming days.